-Lots of housewrap manufacturers emphasize the importance of vapor permeability related to their products.
-Vapor permeability is an important characteristic in choosing a housewrap.
-If water vapor escapes the interior conditioned space or liquid water gets behind the housewrap from the exterior, the permeability of the housewrap protects the sheathing.
-It allows for water vapor to escape through the exterior of the housewrap.
+Many housewrap manufacturers emphasize the importance of vapor permeability related to their products.
+This is because it is an important characteristic in choosing a housewrap.
+If water vapor escapes the interior conditioned space or liquid water gets behind the housewrap from the exterior, the permeability of the housewrap plays a part in protecting the sheathing by allowing water vapor to escape through the exterior of the housewrap.
 Keep reading to learn more.

 In reality, the permeability of a housewrap varies from lab conditions to installed conditions (particularly after the housewrap is fastened on a wall).
 For a product to be considered a housewrap, it must be vapor open.

-· Air Resistance: can serve as air barrier
+- Air Resistance: can serve as an air barrier

 - Perforated or Non Perforated: how it “breathes”

 - Woven or Non-Woven: how the structure of the WRB is created

 Not sure which housewrap is best for your application?
 Try our system selector tool!